gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 #### **How the Microcontroller Circuit Works**

 1. **Segment Control**:
-      - The Raspberry Pi Pico 2040 controls sends motor direction, extending or retracting the segment, and speed from the GPIO pins that are connected to the motor controllers.
+      - The Raspberry Pi Pico 2040 controls motor direction, extending or retracting the segment, and speed from GPIO pins connected to the motor controllers.
-      - This allows the microcontroller to control the length of time the motor is running (between 1/5th and 1/4th of a second), the CW (extend) or CCW (retract) direction of the motor, and the speed of the motor which is a % value typically between 50% to 100% of 5v.
+      - The microcontroller determines the length of time the motor is running (between 1/5th and 1/4th of a second), the CW (extend) or CCW (retract) direction of the actuator, and the speed of the motor which is a value typically between 50% to 100% of 5v.
-1. **LED Control**:
+2. **LED Control**:
       - The Raspberry Pi Pico 2040 controls the LEDs by PWM from the GPIO pins that are connected to the anode of each LED.
       - This allows the microcontroller to turn on/off specific LEDs, control the brightness, and illuminates the desired segments.
-1. **Communication**:
+3. **Communication**:
-      - The UART connector allows the digit PCB to receive commands from the controller and digit 1 PCB.
+      - The UART connector allows the digit PCB to receive UART commands from the controller and digit 1 PCB.
-      - Commands include which digit to display and brightness levels.
+      - UART commands include which digit to display and brightness levels, as well as various actuator and digit settings.
-1. **State**:
+4. **State**:
-      - The Raspberry Pi Pico 2040 stores the digits state at all times in order to gracefully transition from one number or character to the next and to handle graceful or ungraceful power off situations.
+      - The Raspberry Pi Pico 2040 stores the digit state at all times in order to gracefully transition from one number or character to the next and handle graceful or ungraceful power off situations.
-      - The state includes which segment is extended or retracted, the type of character map to segments, as well as the speed and length of time to run the motors.
+      - The state includes which segment is extended or retracted, the type of character map used by the digits, as well as the speed and length of time to run the motors.
-1. **PowerCommands Stabilization**:
+5. **PowerCommands Stabilization**:
       - The capacitors (C1, C2) ensure stable operation of the LEDs and microcontroller by filtering noise and stabilizing the power supply.

 ![digitschematic-2](../img/digitpcbassembly/digit-schematic-microcontroller.webp)